delta6626/jot/README.md

 I, uh... didn’t save the original schema 😅
 If you want to run this project, you’ll likely have to **reverse-engineer the database** by reading through the code and figuring out what tables and fields it’s expecting.

-Could be a fun little puzzle if you're into that kind of thing—
-and if you *do* end up recreating the schema, feel free to open a PR and help out the next brave soul 🙌
+Could be a fun little puzzle if you're into that kind of thing, and if you *do* end up recreating the schema, feel free to open a PR and help out the next brave soul 🙌

 ---